newrelic/nr-reports/README.md

 ### Channel Types

-The Storybook framework supports different mechanisms for delivering generated reports.
+The Reports framework supports different mechanisms for delivering generated reports.
 These mechanisms are referred to as channels.
 The following types of channels are supported.